 - When prompted for credentials, set the Username to

-and use the password you noted or set in the previous section.
+adminand use the password you noted or set in the previous section.
 Logging in with this special account gives you full privileges. - Once in game, press

-or open the chat window and type commands without a slash.
-For example, runningsave
+Tor open the chat window and type commands without a slash.
+For example, runningsavewill save the current world.

-account, you can assign elevated privileges to your normal player account.
+If you prefer not to use the admin account, you can assign elevated privileges to your normal player account.
 The next section explains how.

 Grant Admin or Moderator Access to Other Players